liyunze-coding/liyunze-coding/README.md

 # Hello there, I'm Ryan!

-I am a student, developer and content creator with a background in **Full Stack Web Development** and **Data Science**!
+I am a student, developer and content creator with a background in **Full Stack Web Development** and **Data Science**.

-I am honoured to be awarded for the prestigious **50% International Student Scholarship** to pursue my Bachelor's education in Australia.
+I am honoured to be awarded the prestigious **50% Vice Chancellor International Student Scholarship** to pursue my Bachelor's education in Australia.

 ## Who am I?